Who is a Chemist?

 Quick Facts for Chemist

-The career of a chemist is suitable for everyone regardless of their gender.
+The career as a chemist is suitable for everyone regardless of their gender.
 Candidates should have an extreme passion for chemistry.
 They should be curious about experimenting with chemicals to develop useful products that improve the living standards of humans.

 Any special needs

 A candidate’s special needs may cause hindrance in his or her career growth.
-The career of a chemist is full of challenges.
+The career as a chemist is full of challenges.
 He or she has to research and experiment on various chemicals.
 It may also involve harmful chemicals that may turn hazardous to one’s health.
 It is compulsory to follow the safety guidelines while performing research and experiment in a laboratory.

 Table of Contents for Chemist